AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

 >[!NOTE]
 >
->If you are not able to select the **AEM Demo Assets** endpoint from the drop-down, please contact Adobe Customer Care.
+>If you are not able to select the **AEM Demo Assets** endpoint from the drop-down, please contact Adobe Customer Care or reach out on the [AEM Trials Slack channel.](https://adobe-dx-support.slack.com/)

 ## Query for a Specific Piece of Sample Content {#bypath-query}